astorije/cryptic/README.md

 The first line downloads the script, so you need an Internet connection up and running.

+If you restarted your computer after the installation, your disk passphrase will be asked at the beginning of the process.
 The script will take some time to run, grab a coffee and be patient.

 Once the script has finished, shutdown your computer, remove the USB key you used to install Ubuntu (if any), restart and enjoy your fresh install.